This page is updated regularly.

 GLOBAL INTELLECTUAL PROPERTY OFFICE UPDATES

-To help you to manage your IP portfolio effectively during this time, we’re closely monitoring updates from the Global Patent Office Network and sharing extended deadlines as they are published.
+To help you to manage your IP portfolio effectively during this time, we’re closely monitoring updates from the Intellectual Property Office Network and sharing extended deadlines as they are published.

 Disclaimer: This is not legal advice, and that the position taken by IP offices is changing daily so professional advice should be taken before any reliance is placed on this information.